Supporting Mission Readiness

 Logistics Support requirements are analyzed between ILS and Engineering to ensure program goals are met.
 Logistics Support Analyses occur at the beginning of the system’s development and are updated throughout the life of the program.
 When logistics support updates are required, they are introduced into the system in the same manner as the initial design documents ensuring that all aspects of support are accounted for.

-Maintenance Planning, the Maintenance Task Analysis (MTA) and Reliability Centered Maintenance (RCM) Analysis all define the level of maintenance support the product or system receives and thus, aligns all product support with this defining characteristic.
+Maintenance Planning, the MTA and Reliability Centered Maintenance (RCM) Analysis all define the level of maintenance support the product or system receives and thus, aligns all product support with this defining characteristic.
 Critical logistics support data derived from these two basic logistics analyses are sparing lists and provisioning data.

 Leonardo DRS has the experience to assist you in determining what level of support is appropriate for your product or system while in the developmental stage.
 We can conduct the required analyses to support logistics planning for your product or system.
 We provide a unique viewpoint that considers the end-user’s needs and limitations, and factors that into shaping the maintenance concept for a support program.